open5e/open5e/source/equipment/magic-items/eyes-of-the-eagle.rst

 *Wondrous item, rare*

 This tiny object looks like a feather.
-Different types of feather tokens exist, each with a different single-­ use effect.
+Different types of feather tokens exist, each with a different single- use effect.
 The GM chooses the kind of token or determines it randomly.

 =======  ===================  =======  ================================